 On the other hand, to the extent he is suggesting that FFS-PCPs do not think about how to keep their patients from needing downstream care, that’s profoundly insulting.

 One pet theme of most D-PCPs is “Who can better determine quality better than my patient?”; this is invariably coupled to a claim about that D-PCPs high patient retention rate.

-** Distant from home, but where I had a few friends and family, I once arrived a bit unwell and without medicine, but nothing emergent.
+** Just a few years back, distant from home, but where I had a few friends and family, I once arrived a bit unwell and without medicine, but nothing emergent.
 About an hour after I arrived, I got a call from a local FFS practitioner.
 “Hi, I’m Doc X, a friend of Bob S. Bob thinks you may need a ‘script or something.
 What’s going on?”